abnerbog/teva-workshop-jupyterhub-env/README.md

 ## Installing Jupyter kernel from new Conda environment

-To install a Jupyter kernel from this environment to run the TEVA workshop Jupyter notebook, run the following command: `conda activate teva-workshop python -m ipykernel install --user --name teva_workshop_env`.
+To install a Jupyter kernel from this environment to run the TEVA workshop Jupyter notebook, run the following command: `python -m ipykernel install --user --name teva_workshop_env`.
 This will create a kernel called `teva_workshop_env` which was installed from the `teva-workshop` Conda environment.

 ## Selecting kernel for Jupyter notebook